How Renogy’s Rooftop Solar Panels Compare to Axitec

 Typically Renogy’s solar products work best for recreational vehicle applications.
 The company has a wide selection of portable and scaled-down solar panels, allowing the company to make solar work for a variety of roof types.

-However, this company does carry a 300-watt and a 320-watt residential solar panel.
+However, this company does carry 300-watt and 320-watt residential solar panels.
 Let’s review these options and how they compare to Go Solar Group’s preferred residential solar panel.

 Renogy Residential Solar Panels

 Renogy specializes in adding solar to recreational vehicles such as RVs, vans, trailers, boats, and trucks.
 However, they also have solar panels for homes.
 While their solar kits only provide up to 4.8 kW, they do sell two different residential-sized solar panels that customers can purchase separately.

 Renogy’s 300-Watt Monocrystalline Solar Panel

 Renogy’s 300-watt solar panels have a black-on-black frame and use PERC monocrystalline technology.
 They can withstand 5400 Pascal (Pa) of snow.
 They have operating temperatures between -40°F and 194°F.

 Each photovoltaic panel weighs 41.3 lbs.
 They are slightly smaller than the industry standard for residential solar panels at 64.57×39.06×1.57 inches.